About mir-json

 }

-If you compile this version with saw-rustc
+If you compile this version with saw-rustc, you’ll see:

 $ saw-rustc generics-take-2.rs